About Our Haskaps

 We are serious about growing Haskaps!

-Haskap Jam
+Haskap Orchard

 We strive to be environmentally responsible by